 In Paperinik New Adventures, Donald's alter ego encounters and assists an alien bounty hunter who keeps repeating the words "Syrza!" and "grabbaga putz!", which Donald takes for battle cries, but when he finally learns (through a whisper) what they really mean, the shock of the reveal is strong enough to make his cap fly off.
 And break the fourth wall.

 Donald: You can't say that in a Paperinik story!

 Alien(smugly): No?
 But I've been saying it all the time!

-Being a work set in the Star Trek-verse (specifically Star Trek Online), this is naturally used several times in Bait and Switch (STO).
-It's also inverted when viewpoint character Eleya, a Bajoran, mentions that she learned the word "schmuck" from an Academy classmate.
+Being a work set in the Star Trek-verse (specifically Star Trek Online), this is naturally used several times.
+Viewpoint character Eleya is Bajoran and frequently uses "phekk" (equivalent to the F-word, from context) and "sher hahr kosst" (contextually something like using "son of a bitch" as an exclamation rather than a description).
+Also inverted when she mentions that she learned the word "schmuck" from an Academy classmate.